pingpong-labs/docs/menus.md

 });
 ```

+<a name="make-lots-of-menu"></a>
 **Make Lots of menu**

-This package allows you to create a menu with a lot of different styles.
-Here's an example.
+You can also create a lots of menu with different name and menu items.

 ```php
 Menu::create('menu1', function($menu)